Arbitrary8481/family-chat/README.md

 **Delete messages** — Delete your own messages any time.
 Admins and the server owner can delete anyone's.

-**Push notifications** — Opt in (per channel) to get notified on your phone when a new message comes in, using Home Assistant's own notification system — specifically the Home Assistant Companion App.
+**Push notifications** — Each user can opt in (per channel) to get notified on your phone when a new message comes in, using Home Assistant's own notification system — specifically the Home Assistant Companion App.
 No separate push service, no extra accounts; just pick which of your devices to notify from Settings.
+To be clear, this means you can use any currently configured notification system you have set up.

 **Personal display names** — Set your own display name (independent of your Home Assistant username) from Settings.
 An admin can also set or override anyone's from the admin panel.